Modulo Calculator

 Table of Contents

-The Modulo operation is a method to find the division operation remainder.
-The specifics of modulo are that it returns the remainder as a whole number.
+The modulo operation is a mathematical method used to find the remainder of a division operation.
+Specifically, modulo evaluates two numbers and returns the remainder as a whole number.

 The equation can be represented as follows: